Q.

 What are the leanest cuts of meat?
 Answer

-• Naturally lean cuts of beef are those from the round, flank and skirt of the carcass.
+• Naturally lean cuts of beef are those from the round, flank and skirt of the

 • Naturally lean cuts of pork are those from the loin and picnic shoulder.